tournesol-app/tournesol/CONTRIBUTING.md

 ## Missing Feature?

 You can request a new feature by submitting an issue to our GitHub Repository.
-Depending on the subject or the complexity, and before planning anything, the development team will first discuss the feature to define a clear implementation.
+Depending on the subject or the complexity the development team will first evaluate the value of the feature for the whole community, then plan how it can be implemented and where it fits in the project's priorities.

 ## Working on the Source code